python-discord/code-jam-qualifier-9/README.md

 #### Challenge Yourself
 We won't test you on how you distribute work between prioritized staff members, but in a self-respecting kitchen, work should be distributed fairly.

+> **Warning**
+> The tests rely on the structure of `self.staff`.
+If you wish to change the structure of the `self.staff` attribute at any point in this step, you can create a property named `staff` to make earlier tests still pass.
+It should return a dictionary with the same structure as `self.staff` used to.

 ## Good Luck!